jliu64/uacs-lynx-compression/reader/HOW-TO-USE.md

 To improve space efficiency, information about instructions is split into two data structures, `InsInfo` and `ReaderIns`, that are defined in the file `Reader.h`.

 - `InsInfo` contains information that is invariant across all occurrences of an instruction in a program.
 Examples include: the source and destination operands, the textual representation of the instruction, etc.
 - `ReaderIns` contains information that may be different for different occurrences of an instruction in a program.
-Examples include: the binary encoding of the instruction, its address in memory, (information about) the function it belongs to, etc.
+Examples include: the thread id of a dynamic instance of an instruction; the binary encoding of the instruction; its address in memory; (information about) the function it belongs to; etc.

 The `InsInfo` data structure is not updated automatically when `nextEvent()` is called (this is to make it possible to access the program's execution state after an event).
 It is processed as follows (see the README file for details):